• Skip to primary navigation

 • Omitting mini-marshmallows and choosing unsweetened coconut flakes reduces added sugars.

-• Choosing canned pineapple and mandarin oranges in juices rather than heavy syrup.
+• Choosing canned pineapple and mandarin oranges in juices rather than heavy syrup reduces added sugars and total calories.

 • If you are trying to keep it lower calorie you can use light Cool Whip.